The Hamas tunnels: a wildcard in the Gaza fighting

 "Most military doctrines recommend against sending soldiers into the tunnels.
 Why?
 Because of the very high risk," said Richemond-Barak.

-The U.S. learned the harsh reality of fighting in the tunnels when they battled the Viet Cong in Vietnam.
-In the decades since, militaries have developed new weapons to combat them like bunker-busting bombs and high-pressured water hoses to flood and collapse the tunnels.
+The U.S. learned the harsh reality of fighting in the tunnels when American troops battled the Viet Cong in Vietnam.
+In the decades since, militaries have developed new weapons to combat them, like bunker-busting bombs and high-pressured water hoses to flood and collapse the tunnels.

-"What we're likely to see is Israel using a combination of these different methods and potentially even new ones," she said.
+"What we're likely to see is Israel using a combination of these different methods and potentially even new ones," Richemond-Barak said.

 She says Israel knows destroying tunnels is hard.
 Five years ago, Israel discovered that the militant Hezbollah group had dug from southern Lebanon into northern Israel.